Ad hoc On-Demand Distance Vector Routing: How it works

-These messages can be implemented as simple UDP packets, so routing is still based on the Internet Protocol (IP).
+These messages can be implemented as simple UDP packets, with routing still based on the Internet Protocol (IP).

 RREQ packets are broadcast from the source node, so a burst of messages is generated and forwarded through the entire network.
 When a node in the network receives a request packet, it can send an RREP packet through a temporary path to the requesting node, which can then exploit the newly received information.
 Generally, each node compares different paths based on their length and chooses the most convenient one.
 If a node is no longer reachable, a RERR message is generated to alert the rest of the network.

 Each RREQ has a "time to live" that limits the times it can be retransmitted.
 In addition, AODV implements a binary backoff mechanism in case the node does not receive a response to its RREQ, whereby requests are repeated at linearly increasing time intervals up to a maximum set by the implementation.